reinhartmeg/AprilTag-Distance-Calculator/README.md

         }
 ```

 This structure can be seen best below as the tags are moved across the RealSense's field of view.
 The highlighted red circles define the center of a detected AprilTag.
 As the tags move out of view, the program delays by a defined variable before confirming the tags are missing to reduce small hiccups of missing informtion and smooth out the data.
+More detailed comments are in the program.

 ![](Demo.gif)

- * Code based off open source "Getting Started with OpenCV" with librealsense on GitHub and
- * an open source AprilTags C++ library available on Linux and Mac.
-By using librealsense C++
- * as a high level API library, streaming from the RealSense is simplified by a few hundred lines
- * of code while adding additional features.
-These include modifying the reference point to an
- * selected AprilTag and adding checks to this parameter.
-The output is carriage returned and
- * cleared in the terminal as it continuously updates in a pop up window using OpenCV.
-Smoothing
- * was added for the continuous updates as every so often a tag wouldn't be recognized in a frame.
- * By using the librealsense API, additional use of point cloud referencing and checks would be simple
- * to implement and layer, but have yet to be included.

 ## Installation

 ### Requirements

+* Linux (Ubuntu 12.04 and above)
+* Mac OS X (10.8.2 and above)
+* Windows not officially supported, but might work)
+* Download and install the [AprilTags C++ Library](https://people.csail.mit.edu/kaess/apriltags/)
+* C++

 ## Usage